YottaDB/YDBDoc/MessageRecovery/errors.rst

 STRUNXEOR
 ----------------

-STRUNXEOR, xxxx unexpected end of record in string subscript
+STRUNXEOR, xxxxunexpected end of record in string subscript

 MUPIP Error: This indicates that LOAD aborted because it encountered an end of file while processing string subscript xxxx.